 - 529 plan distributions don’t incur federal income taxes or penalties if they’re used to pay for qualified expenses, which include tuition, books, and other education-related costs.

-- Those who receive 529 distributions can use up to $10,000 in tax-free distributions in their lifetime to repay student loans.
+- Those who receive 529 distributions can use up to $10,000 in tax-free distributions in their lifetime to repay student loans of the designated beneficiary or a sibling of the beneficiary.

-- They can generally also use up to $10,000 in federal-tax-free distributions to pay for elementary or secondary tuition at a public, private, or religious school each year.
-States have their own regulations on whether they consider this a qualified expense, so check your plan.
+- As of 2026, they can generally also use up to $20,000 in federal-tax-free distributions to pay for elementary or secondary tuition and other qualified education expenses at a public, private, or religious school each year.1 States have their own regulations on whether they consider this a qualified expense, so check with your home state.

 - The SECURE 2.0 Act allows for tax- and penalty-free rollovers from 529 accounts to Roth IRAs, under certain conditions.
-529 account beneficiaries can roll over up to $35,000 during their lifetime from any 529 account in their name that has been open for at least 15 years to their Roth IRA (subject to the beneficiary’s Roth IRA contribution limits).
+529 account beneficiaries can roll over up to $35,000 during their lifetime from any 529 account in their name.
+The 529 account must be maintained for the beneficiary for at least 15 years, and the Roth IRA must be established in the name of the same beneficiary as the 529 account.2

 Tax benefits to contributors